-- Maintain and upgrade designated recreation areas to cater for a range of recreational activities. - Consider opportunities to improve the range of facilities offered to guests, such as the provision of a swimming pool and new entertainment and recreational facilities. - Ensure design, construction and maintenance of recreational facilities complies with the relevant regulations.
+- Maintain and upgrade designated recreation areas to cater for a range of recreational activities. - Consider opportunities to improve the range of facilities offered to guests, such as the provision of a swimming pool or entertainment precinct. - Ensure design, construction and maintenance of recreational facilities complies with the relevant regulations.